X1NONs/karsanj/README.md

 # Karsanj Account Finder ❗️

 Research / educational project.
+Only requires **pure Python** — no external libraries or dependencies.

 ---

-## ❗️ Disclaimer
+## Disclaimer

-This project is provided **for educational and research purposes only**.
+This project is provided for educational and research purposes only.

-- The author is **not responsible for misuse** of this code.
+- The author is not responsible for any misuse of this code.
-- You are **fully responsible** for how you use it.
+- You are fully responsible for how you use it.
-- Do **not** use this on systems you do not own or do not have permission to test.
+- Do NOT test this on systems you do not own or do not have permission to analyze.

 ---

 ## Overview

-Minimal Python script related to authentication testing on Karsanj‑based systems.
+Minimal Python script related to authentication behavior testing on Karsanj‑based systems.

-- No external dependencies
+Features:

+- Pure Python (no dependencies)
 - Works on Windows, macOS, and Linux
 - Simple structure and easy to run
+- Lightweight and configuration‑friendly

 ---